 Statistics and Methodology

 My blog on methods and statistics can be found here, and I regularly teach workshops on methods and statistics to scientists, science journalists (e.g., Persgroep, NOS), and at data science companies (e.g., Booking.com, Trivago).
 In the last few years I've developed an interest in ways to improve how we interpret and design studies.
 We can try a little harder to make science as open and robust as possible, and give the tax payer as much value for money as we can.
-I have written practical primers on effect sizes, sequential analysis, and equivalence tests, I'm considered indirectly useful by Nassim Taleb ;).
+I have written practical primers on sample size justification, effect sizes, sequential analysis, and equivalence tests, I'm considered indirectly useful by Nassim Taleb ;).